Joanna092/newfullstackapp/README.md

 App deployed to Heroku:
 https://fullstack-todolist-app-6aecddb2d7cb.herokuapp.com/

-Note: currently the app is not deployed to Heroku
+Note: Currently the app works locally but the Heroku deploy is not working.
+I am working on fixing this issue.

 Fullstack To Do List made with Ruby on Rails.